MI-Musanna/Yelena-AI/README.md

 # ⚡ Yelena AI Assistant
-**Automated RAG-Based Knowledge Engine for [MI Tech Arsenal](https://mitecharsenal.blogspot.com/)**
+**Automated Knowledge Engine for [MI Tech Arsenal](https://mitecharsenal.blogspot.com/)**

 Yelena is a custom-built AI agent designed to act as a 24/7 technical assistant.
-Using Retrieval-Augmented Generation (RAG), she actively crawls 90+ blog posts, processes complex technical queries, and delivers precise answers based on published expertise.
+Deployed as a serverless API, she processes technical queries and delivers precise answers based on published expertise and custom knowledge bases.

 ---

 ## 🚀 Core Features
-* **Live Sitemap Sync:** Automatically discovers and indexes new blog posts via `sitemap.xml`.
+* **24/7 Serverless Uptime:** Hosted on Vercel with zero app hibernation or sleep delay.
-* **Neural Search:** Leverages Sentence Transformers to understand the *meaning* behind questions.
+* **FastAPI Backend:** Lightweight and high-performance API endpoint for instant responses.
 * **Floating Web Integration:** Deployed as a persistent, mobile-responsive widget directly into Blogger.
 * **Context-Aware:** Fully briefed on admin rules, hardware specs, and software workflows.